huntermonk/huntermonk.github.io/_posts/2018-6-4-growth-is-pain.md

 I'm going through a similarly tough period now.
 In the past month, I ended my relationship due to irreconcilable differences, I let my personal spending balloon unsustainably, and I'm now living alone for the first time, which does make it a little harder.
 Yesterday, I was eliminated on the first day of a televised business competition, which added to the frustration.
 [2]

 My hope is that this will result in another period of growth for me.

-Of course, I want this theory to be correct because of the pain I'm experiencing now.
+As a disclaimer, I of course want this theory to be correct because of what I'm experiencing now.
+I'm currently biased.

 [1] To clarify, pain != growth.
 Kids that grow up in abusive households have a tougher life, even though they've experienced more pain.
 It's about the pain that results from growth.